 What is a Channel Manager?

-If you’re looking for a way to enhance your brand exposure and expand your sales avenues with little effort required, then a Channel Management Tool is the solution you need.
 Channel Management Software is a tourism industry must-have that can help boost your visibility online and simultaneously increase your bookings by connecting you with leading Online Travel Agents (OTA).
 Better still, it can do that (and more) with pace, meaning it’s an almost instantaneous way to improve your business prospects.

 1. Minimise admin and save time

 Overseeing multiple booking channels can be a complicated and time-consuming process, but with a Channel Management Solution, you can manage your listings from one central account!
 Information on availability, rates, and room/site types will all be automatically allocated and updated in real-time across each platform.
-That means instead of managing your online listings separately, cross-checking, and manually inputting data, Online Channel Manager will do all the work for you.
+That means instead of managing your online listings separately, cross-checking, and manually inputting data, an Online Channel Manager will do all the work for you.
 By minimising the amount of time dedicated to manual entry tasks, you’ll be able to cut down on your operating costs.

 2. Increase your occupancy rates